University of Calgary Fastball

 Silver medal finish in 2019.

-on recruiting for next season as we attempt
+earnest as we concentrate on training for next season as we attempt

 Advice from the coaching staff about the